roke-to/near-nft-benefits-vault/README.md

 # near-nft-benefits-vault
+This contract provides functionality to increase the value and utility of NFTs.
-Assets vault with access via the NFT.
+NFT Benefits Vault allows multiple users to own a private vault for Fungible Assets accessed via the corresponding NFT.